 If you’ve ever experimented with colouring your hair, you know one of the challenges ladies face is keeping the colour in for as long as possible in addition to retaining moisture ensuring the locks don’t dry out.
 This depends a lot on the hair products used subsequently.
 If you’re looking for better ways to lock your colour in, you should include hazelnut oil in your regimen.

 The hazelnuts are usually roasted before the oil is cold or expeller pressed from the nut.
 Hazelnuts are also used to make praline, chocolate truffles and the most awesome jar of goodness ever – Nutella!
+Some people use it in pesto instead of pine nuts or walnuts.

 5 Benefits of Hazelnut Oil